dassangita844/Preprocessing_COVID-19_Dataset_India/README.md

 If you use this code in your research, please cite the following paper:

-> Das, S., & Maji, S. (2024).
-Impact of Comprehensive Data Preprocessing on Predictive Modelling of COVID-19 Mortality. arXiv [Cs.LG].
+> Das, S., & Maji, S. (2024). *Impact of Comprehensive Data Preprocessing on Predictive Modelling of COVID-19 Mortality*. arXiv preprint arXiv:2408.08142.
 Retrieved from https://arxiv.org/abs/2408.08142

 ## Usage